monarch-initiative/mondo/docs/editors-guide/strategic-refinement.md

 ### Review and reassign superclasses to "leave the branch" terms

-1. review terms that will leave the branch when the grouping terms are obsoleted
+1. review terms that will leave the branch when the grouping classes are obsoleted
 2. assign a new parent when appropriate, ie when the term leaving the branch should remain in the branch
 3. if you agree that a term should leave the branch, assign a "curator confidence" to indicate that the term was reviewed